bhaddacak/bhaddacak.github.io/_pages/medguide.md

 - Start with a manageable duration, and gradually increase it.
 - Always finish the session as planned.
 - Do not overdo it, and decrease the duration if you cannot get through the session.
 - The target is you are able to sit a 30-minute stretch without pain everyday.
+Also you are capable of sitting up to 1 hour when needed.

 The most important thing here is *resolution*, not how long you can sit.
 You have to finish each session completely and cleanly.
 This is an overlooked aspect of good meditators.